 Nevertheless, I always enjoy the English capital, and since I have already visited most of its iconic landmarks, this time I decided to take my time and become a Londoner.
 Sort of.

-What I find as one of the absolute best aspects of London is its multiculturalism, this is why for a quintessential London experience able to blend its British and cosmopolitan characters, I can by all means suggest to head to some of its markets.
+What I find as one of the absolute best aspects of London is its multiculturalism, this is why for a quintessential London experience able to blend its British and cosmopolitan characters, I suggest heading to some of its markets and trying the different dishes served alongside one of their most popular eats, fish and chips.

 Enjoy the mouthwatering visual journey!